23abdul23/SE/README.md

 This document provides setup instructions for the React Native + Expo mobile app project.
 Follow these steps to fork the repository, install dependencies, configure Android Studio, set up the backend server, and run the app on a real device or emulator.

+Follow installation.md to install all dependecies required for the project.

 ---

 ## 1️⃣ Fork & Clone the Repository